-For painted cabinets, all of the paint must be removed down to bare wood.
-Use liquid paint stripper, along with a scraper, steel brush, and sandpaper, to remove the paint.
-All paint must be removed.
-Any remaining paint will shed the stain product and will show through.
+For painted cabinets, it is essential to sand before staining and remove all of the paint to leave only the bare wood.
+Use a liquid paint stripper, scraper, steel brush, and sandpaper to remove the paint.
+Any remaining paint will shed the stain product and show through.

 Work in a well-ventilated area and use breathing protection.
 Move the removed cabinet doors and drawers to a protected outdoor area, if possible.
 Indoors, open windows and use fans to expel air.
 Do not blow air into the room, as this can cause dust to settle on the finished surfaces.